Blessings19/powerbi-text-cleaning/README.md

 - Microsoft Excel for data entry

-- Microsoft Power Bi for data cleaning/transformation
+- Microsoft Power BI for data cleaning/transformation

 ### Attached are screenshots of the output of the cleaned dataset.2222